Last update: September 16, 2017

 Incorporating in a place like this isn’t the move of a shady tax dodger looking for no requirements and the power to do whatever they please.
 And that’s not what your business needs, anyway.

-A few years ago, an island nation off the coast of Venezuela caught on to this idea and started charging a 2% tax.
+A few years ago, the island of Curacao, located off the coast of Venezuela, caught on to this idea and started charging a 2% tax.
 The government of Curacao realized that charging zero tax would attract the wrong crowd, so they threw in a small tax just to avoid adverse selection.

 If you’re a real business owner, you’re not going to worry about a 2% tax.
 Tax dodgers might.
 So one of the benefits of setting up in a smaller or lesser-known jurisdiction is that there’s at least some tax, making your business more legitimate.

 Another benefit is that these countries have a modern approach to international business solutions that often makes doing business very easy.

 For instance, I recently helped some people set up a bank account here in the Caucasus region.
 They said that, once they knew where to go, it was the fastest bank account opening they’ve ever done.
 That ease of doing business is true of the banks in a number of the countries in Eastern Europe.

 One final benefit of the lesser-known jurisdictions is that there are more services available to you.
 For example, it’s nearly impossible to get a merchant account in Hong Kong these days.
 And it’s getting more and more difficult to open a bank account in general.
 Hong Kong has gotten so big that it doesn’t need your money anymore; smaller jurisdictions still do.